Programplaner og emneplaner - Student

 Learning outcomes

-After completing the course and INTER1300, the student should have the following learning outcomes defined in terms of knowledge, skills and general competence (INTER1300 addresses the learning outcomes marked with two asterisks (**)):
+After completing the course, the student has the following learning outcomes defined in terms of knowledge, skills and general competence:

 Knowledge